cbrinkerink/audio-interferometer/README.md

 ## Sources used
 I have used OpenGL C++ code from the LearnOpenGL tutorial series (specifically, tutorial 4.1 from section 1).
 I got the serial connection stuff from a question on stackoverflow :)

+The Ethernet core is from LiteEth, it is an independently synthesized core using the gen.py script in that codebase.